alex-ball/rdaslides/README.md

 either version 1.3c of this license or (at your option) any later version.

-The rights to the image files distributed with this bundle are held by the [Research Data Alliance][rda].
+The rights to the image files distributed with this bundle (except rda-twitter-white.png) are held by the [Research Data Alliance][rda].
+Usage guidelines may be found with the [RDA Communication Kit][rda-kit].

 This work is "maintained" (as per LPPL maintenance status) by [Alex Ball][me].